KOTEDO-developer/DailyTemperatureAnalyzer/README.md

 ### Logging
-All key actions and errors are logged in weather_analysis.log.
+All key actions and errors are logged in dailyTemperatureAnalyzer.log.
 This includes:

 File loading